The Bankrate promise

 1. Lower interest rates

-Credit unions can offer lower rates because they’re not for profit, unlike most banks.
+Unlike most banks, credit unions can offer lower rates because they’re not for profit.
 Consequently, they are experiencing exponential growth in car loan originations.

-“Typically, the rate of lending (at credit unions) is very competitive compared to other lenders under most circumstances,” says Bill Meyer, public relations and content manager at CU Direct, which connects credit unions with auto dealers across the country.
+“Typically, the rate of lending (at credit unions) is very competitive compared to other lenders under most circumstances,” says Bill Meyer, former public relations and content manager at CU Direct, which connects credit unions with auto dealers nationwide.

-In the first quarter of 2022, the average rate on a five-year new car loan from a credit union was 2.78 percent, according to the NCUA.
-At banks, it was 4.69 percent.
-If you’re borrowing $30,000 for a car, the credit union saves you $1,545 in interest over the life of the loan.
+In the last quarter of 2022, the average rate on a five-year new car loan from a credit union was 4.74 percent, according to the NCUA.
+At banks, it was 5.53 percent.
+If you’re borrowing $30,000 for a car, the credit union saves you $327 in interest over the life of the loan.

 2. Community ties, personalized service